amymaldonado/soci_thesis/README.md

-# soci_thesis
+# Amy Maldonado
-This repository contains all the datasets and models used in my Sociology B.A.
+## Sociology B.A.
 Thesis
+### The University of Chicago '22

+This repository contains the files for the dataset used and models produced for my Sociology B.A.
+Thesis.